dpfens/dpfens.github.io/blog/_posts/2019-05-05-structuring-donor-databases-networks.md

 for idx in most_similar:
     print('  Vertex %d (similarity: %.4f)' % (idx, similarities[idx]))
 {% endraw %}{% endhighlight %}

+This inductive capability transforms GraphSAGE from an analytical tool into an operational system.
+New donor onboarding can be fully automated: as soon as a first gift is recorded, the system generates an embedding, identifies similar existing donors, predicts upgrade potential, and recommends next steps without human intervention or model retraining.
+This is particularly valuable for institutions processing hundreds or thousands of new donors annually, where manual analysis of each new donor would be infeasible.
+The embeddings also remain stable as the network grows, unlike transductive methods where adding vertices can shift all embeddings.

 {% include components/heading.html heading='Supervised Learning with GraphSAGE' level=3 %}